achillesdawn/go-proxy-list/README.md

-simplified API to get free proxies from ProxyScrape and GeoNodes
+simplified API to get and use FREE proxies from ProxyScrape and GeoNodes

 ```go
 package main